WLAN-Pi/developers/style/WORKFLOW.md

 1. `debian/changelog` via `debchange`
 2. The Python package version file (e.g. `wlanpi_yourapp/__version__.py`) via manual update

+Deploy workflows for Python repos enforce that the `major.minor.patch` in `debian/changelog` matches the value in `__version__.py` and fail otherwise.
+Bump both in the same change.

 Please note that Python package versioning should follow PEP 440. https://www.python.org/dev/peps/pep-0440/

 Please note that the Debian package versioning does not strictly align with Python versioning.